-1. Implementation of the R&D programme for the development of a new NEPTUNE reactor: study of the dynamics of pulsed reactors, optimization of the vessel of the new reactor and its reactivity modulator in terms of reducing thermal loads and shape change, development of neptunium nitride fuel and fuel elements based on

-- it, optimization of the configuration of the moderator complex, development of test benches. - 2.
+- 1. Implementation of the R&D programme for the development of the new NEPTUNE reactor: study of the dynamics of pulsed reactors, optimization of the vessel of the new reactor and its reactivity modulator in terms of reducing thermal loads and shape change, development of neptunium nitride fuel and fuel elements based on it, optimization of the configuration of the moderator complex, development of test benches. - 2.
 Development of the scientific programme and the concept of the instrumental base for research in condensed matter physics and nuclear physics and for applied research at the new NEPTUNE reactor. - 3.
 Development of draft and infrastructure (shape) designs of the new NEPTUNE reactor, justification of investments.
 Preparation and submission of a petition of intent to Rosatom State Corporation and the Government of the Moscow Region.
-The direction of justification of investments in the state structures of the Russian Federation, its approval. - 4.
-Development of a feasibility study.
-Registration of an application for the inclusion of an object the new NEPTUNE reactor in the federal target programme. - 5.
-Preparation for obtaining a license from Rostekhnadzor for the placement and construction of the new NEPTUNE reactor.
-Preparation of a technical specification for design.
-Development of a technical project. - 6.
-Work on modeling the experimental infrastructure of a new source, including elements of experimental facilities with prototyping of individual components at the IBR-2 reactor.
+The direction of justification of investments in the state structures of the Russian Federation, its approval.